rsamp/HuskyNOM/docs/notes.md

 do review creation through controller with access to current user

-average the ratings

 search.jsx setinterval
 Map Loading... -> No results Search.jsx: Use the store to know when results are finished being filtered.
 Similar issue with if no reviews yet for a business

-use LinkState instead of individual handlers onChange - Form.jsx
+look up LinkState instead of individual handlers onChange - Form.jsx

 revisit printing of Date. can I use new Date(pass any format here)?

-revisit how to auto populate fields with demo account info

-edit star.gif to be purple
+edit stars to be purple

 show stars in review index item set minimum rating. use flash errors? could be annoying with react. form component did mount weird star thing after refresh

-glyphicons in ratings

-need to understand how to get average rating from model to react bootstrap not loading to react elements

 remove "non-react" message from root

-click on business in searchbar while already on a business page doesn't work
+how to defend against entering something in address bar manually. breaks functionality of site

+revisit business Show page to maybe implement store

+flash error messages

+hours on business form

+reverse geocoding in show page

+Bonus: open now